kristanhilby/kristanhilby.github.io/_projects/14_project.md

     CAD rendering of the designed drone testing rig for evaluating stability in roll, pitch, and yaw (left),
 </div>

 The primary contribution of this work was an open-source design of the gimbal system shown above.
-The files can be found here: [Link to Github]().
+The files can be found on the [drone-testing-rig](https://github.com/kristanhilby/drone-testing-rig.git) Github repository.

 <h5 id="bearingdesign" style="text-align: center;">Bearing Joint Design</h5>